 One of the places that surprised me the most during my visit to Denver was the Union Train Station located in the center of the city.

 Designed with the right combination of creativity, vision, and ambiance, the Denver Union Station made me reconsider the potential for train stations as a whole.

-Where I live in California a train station is a place that well… almost nobody has probably has been to.
+Where I live in California a train station is a place that well… almost nobody has probably been to.
 It sure isn’t a place where people go to hang out.
-But in Denver, the local train station underwent a major restoration project that turned this historic building into one of the coolest hang out spots in the city.
+But in Denver, the local train station underwent a major restoration project that turned this historic building into one of the coolest hang-out spots in the city.

 The Union Station is not only the main train station in Denver but here you can also find some of the best cafes and restaurants around.

-Inside the Union Station’s Great Hall you can find anything that your heart (or stomach) might desire from amazing brunch spots to cool coffee shops, an ice cream store, pizza spot, lounge area, and even a bar and a hotel.
+Inside the Union Station’s Great Hall, you can find anything that your heart (or stomach) might desire from amazing brunch spots to cool coffee shops, an ice cream store, a pizza spot, a lounge area, and even a bar and a hotel.

 Once you come here, you won’t really want to go anywhere else – which I can personally vouch for since we came to the Union Station on four different occasions during my time in Denver.